Learn how to stencil wood without paint bleeding. Get crisp lines on your sign every time.

 The secret when it comes to my designs I always like to use more than one font.
 I do this with almost every sign that I make.
 It just gives it something a bit more eye catching than everything being uniform.
 For this sign I used "Housewife" for the word pumpkin and "Belly Laughs" for the word patch.

 Now I designed this straight in Cricut Design Space.
 Once I had "Pumpkin Patch" and the arrow I added a rectangle shape around the words.
 This is important since we are going to be using the vinyl as a stencil cutting out and removing the letters in order to paint.
 I drew the rectangle by selecting the square shape and unlocking the restraints on it.

 Watch below how stencil wood without paint bleeding through.

 Place your vinyl on your cutting mat and load it into your machine.
 Before you hit the Cricut make button you are going to want to turn the dial to vinyl.
 This will ensure your blade is on the right cutting selection.

 Once the vinyl is done cutting unload your mat.
 Using your hook tool start to weed out the letters of your stencil and remove the vinyl on the outside of your triangle.

 Cut your transfer tape to size and place it over your vinyl stencil.
 The transfer tape keeps everything together making it easier to transfer the vinyl on to your wooden sign.
 I always like to buy transfer tape that has grid lines.
 This makes lining the stencil up straight easier.
-Make sure to apple the transfer tape straight.
+Make sure to apply the transfer tape straight.

 Using your scraper tool rub your vinyl and transfer tape on to the wood.
 Peel back the tape slowly.
 After the transfer is removed use your scraper tool again to make sure your vinyl is snug on your wood.
 Look for any air pockets and rub until they have smoothed out.